Jakub Obrovsky (Czech, 1882-1949)

 It is clear from Jakub Obrovsky's early work that his recurrent tenet will be admiration for the beauty of women.
 The painter could masterfully capture the subtle nuances of expression, from dreamy gazes to erotic desire.

-In 1932 Obrovsky wins a bronze medal at the Olympic Games exhibition in Los Angeles, awarded for his important bronze sculpture Javelin Thrower (Murderous Odysseus).
-In 1936 the same bronze wins him the Katz Prize of the Czech Academy of Arts and Sciences.
+In 1932 Obrovsky won a bronze medal at the Olympic Games exhibition in Los Angeles, awarded for his important bronze sculpture Javelin Thrower (Murderous Odysseus).
+In 1936 the same bronze won him the Katz Prize of the Czech Academy of Arts and Sciences.

 During his life he held many exhibitions in Prague and Brno, having gained success and popularity Obrovsky also exhibited in Dresden, Vienna, Munich, and Berlin.